CS-396-398-Calvin-2020-Ian-Nate/website/content/_index.md

 ## **About Us**

 **Ian Adams:**
-Ian Adams is currently a senior Bachelor's of Computer Science Major at Calvin University.
-After he graduates in Spring 2020, he plans to pursue a career in software development.
+Ian Adams is a computer scientist from Grand Rapids, Michigan.
+He is currently pursuing a career in software development.

 Contact: [LinkedIn](https://www.linkedin.com/in/ian-a-261b75a1/), [ian.sam.adams@gmail.com](mailto:ian.sam.adams@gmail.com)